Updated: September 17, 2024

 And true to her word, there before the Holly King stood his brother.
 However, he was not the aged warrior that he had faced before.
 Instead, he was young, virile, and full of energy.
 He had come to claim the land, and the Holly King, overjoyed, gladly stepped down from his throne.

-When the Oak King took over, the days started to slowly grow longer.
-The sun shone bright again, and the plants were slowly coming back to life.
+When the Oak King took over, the days were long and the nights short.
+The sun shone bright again, and the plants slowly came back to life.
 Animals awoke from their slumber, men across the land would see warm days return, and nature was blooming anew.
 From that day onward, each of the two kings ruled one half of the realm, as it was originally intended.

 Parallels With Other Traditions